 A false positive refers to an Indicator that has been erroneously classified as malicious.
 ThreatConnect® allows users to report false positives, although this feature is limited to once a day per Indicator per user; thus, different users may report the same Indicator once on the same day.
 There is no limit on the number of false positives that may be reported by API users.
 The status of the Event Group can also be set to “False Positive,” and, if desired, all Indicators associated to the Event can be marked as false positives.

-- Click one of the entries, and the Details window for that entry will appear (Figure 3).
+- Click one of the entries, and the Details drawer for that entry will be displayed (Figure 3).

-- Click the Details icon at the top right corner of the window, and the Overview tab of the Details screen will appear (Figure 4).
+- Click the Details icon at the top right corner of the drawer, and the Overview tab of the Details screen will be displayed (Figure 4).
+Alternatively, hover over the object's entry in the table in Figure 2 and click on the Details icon that appears on the right side of its Summary cell to go straight to the Overview tab of the Details screen.

 - Scroll down to see the Observations/False Positives card on the right-hand side (Figure 5), which includes three items regarding false positives:

-- Report False Positive checkbox: Check the box to report the Indicator as a False Positive.
+- Report False Positive checkbox: Select the checkbox to report the Indicator as a False Positive.

 - False Positive Reported: Displays the number of times the Indicator has been reported as a false positive.